Developing solutions to contact thermometry challenges

 Amongst other things, NPL is developing new measurement techniques, such as in-situ measurement validation and improving upon existing technology to meet increasingly demanding industrial requirements.
 These include making impurity corrections for temperature fixed points and assessing thermoelectric inhomogeneity for thermocouples.

-There is an online community forum focused on thermocouples on LinkedIn to share developments and needs, and NPL hosts a regular meetings.
+There is an online community forum focused on thermocouples on LinkedIn to share developments and needs, and NPL hosts regular meetings.

 In-situ measurement validation